Hector-G-V/Coursera-Machine-Learning-Programming-Assignments/README.md

 ### Input Formatting

 The keys for almost all datasets are: <i>X_key: 'X', y_key: 'y'</i>.
 The exceptions are <i>spamTest.mat</i> (<i>X_key: 'Xtest', y_key: 'ytest'</i>), and <i>spam.csv</i> (<i>X_key: 'EmailText', y_key: 'Label'</i>).

+## Example 7

+<i>Example 6.py</i> provides the option to run K-Means or PCA on the assignment data.
+The module is designed to process data with dimensions that are consistent with the assignment.

+### Input

+The file name may be input from the command line using the flag <i>-file</i>.

+The model choice - either PCA or K-Means - is indicated with flag <i>-model</i>.

+The number of clusters(K-means) or components (PCA) is indicated with the flag <i>-n</i>.

+### '__main__' Output
+Plot of the data or image.

+If the data is an image: plots the original image and the processed image.
+If PCA, the image number to plot is indicated with the flag <i>-pca_img</i>.